kaidokert/heapless-graphs-rs/README.md

 Three types of graphs are implemented: adjacency lists, edge lists, and adjacency matrices, all implementing the same shared trait for a graph.

+Graphs storing values for nodes expose them through `GraphWithNodeValues`.
+When mutability is required, the `GraphWithMutableNodeValues` trait allows adding or removing nodes together with their values while performing the same integrity checks as normal node insertion/removal.

 Code example with a simple graph:
 ```Rust
    // Make a graph from edges and nodes